insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 * codeunit
 * xmlport

-2) There is two option to import extension WebServices from XML file and they are provided below:
+2) There is two option to import extension WebServices from XML file and they are provided below :

 a) Run `AEC WebServices Import` xmlport.
 An import popup will appear.
 Specify a direction value import and click OK button.
    Another popup will be shown where you need to select the Webservices of the XML file.

 b) Run-`ins import codeunit` where we have called `AECWebServiceImport function` with a `parameter datafilepath`.
   This datafilepath is webservices of XML file path.
 You will be provided with XML file in extension build.
-  You need to be changed function parameter path value as per your webservice XML file location.
+  You need to change function parameter path value as per your webservice XML file location.
   This will insert data in Dynamics NAV `Web Service` table.

 ## Manual changes in Base Pages